0x1d/hyper-forge/README.md

 ```

 1) Provision virtual machines on Proxmox and Hetzner
-First, take a look at `config.tf` and change the configuration as needed.
+First, take a look at `config.tfvar` and change the configuration as needed.
 Then simply run:
 ```
 ./ctl.sh machines apply